 One of the most time-consuming tasks during the eLearning development process is reviewing, interpreting, and making edits provided by your SMEs.
 This is especially true when you’re working with more than one SME.
 Although it’s easy to have your SMEs simply document their edits in a spreadsheet, too often, their edits are too vague or conflict with one another.
 Ultimately, this results in you having to go back and clarify the edits with each of your SMEs.

 Avoid this by getting your SMEs in the same room (or on the same conference line) to review and discuss their edits.
-This lets you quickly clarify any confusing edits and explain the purpose of any specific design decisions you made.
+This lets you quickly get on-time feedback, clarify any confusing edits, and explain the purpose of any specific design decisions you made.
 Also, if any of your SMEs provided conflicting edits, this meeting is an opportunity to discuss those edits a come to an agreed solution.